How efficiency shapes market impact: Introduction

 Our work here is related to several papers that study market design.
 Viswanathan and Wang (\citeyear{Viswanathan02}), Glosten (\citeyear{Glosten03}), and Back and Baruch (\citeyear{Back07}) derive and compare the equilibrium transaction prices of orders submitted to markets with uniform vs. discriminatory pricing.
 Depending on the setup of the model, these prices can be different so that investors will prefer one pricing structure to the other and can potentially be ``cream-skimmed" by a competing exchange\footnote{ For example, see Bernhardt, Hughson, and Naganathan (\citeyear{Bernhardt02})}.
 The fair pricing condition we introduce here forces the average transaction price of a metaorder (which transacts at discriminatory prices) to be equal to the price that would be set under uniform pricing.
-Fair pricing, therefore, means investors have no preference between the two pricing structures, and they have no incentive to search out arrangements for better execution.
+Fair pricing, therefore, means investors have no preference between the two pricing structures.
 On the surface, this result is similar to the equivalence of uniform and discriminatory pricing in Back and Baruch (\citeyear{Back07}).
 However, in their paper, this equivalence results because orders are always allowed to be split, whereas ours is a true equivalence between the pricing of a split vs. unsplit order.

+The organization of the paper is the following.
 In Section II we give a description of the model and discuss its interpretation.
 In Section III we develop the consequences of the martingale condition and show how this leads to zero overall profits and asymmetric price responses when order flow is persistent.
 In Section IV we show that any Nash equilibrium must satisfy the fair pricing condition.
 In Section V we derive in general terms what this implies about market impact.
 In Section VI we introduce specific functional forms for the metaorder size distribution and explicitly compute the impact for these cases.
-Finally, in Section VII we discuss the empirical implications of the model and make some concluding remarks.
+Finally, in Section VII we discuss the empirical implications of the model, discuss how existing empirical literature supports our theory, and make some concluding remarks.